infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - defined titles are not the first elements that are read when user enters the screen and therefore users using accessibility services have no information which screen they opened

-#### Additional notes

-This guideline covers point 2.4.2 Page Titled - Level A of the WCAG standard.

 ---

 ### Focus Order

+*This guideline covers point 2.4.3 Focus Order - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**